 Am I the only one that gets giddy when I find that new special tool at a craft or hobby show?
 Gosh I hope not.
 Let's get to my list of top ten sewing essentials that I personally think you can't live without.
 Let me know if you have any of these tools and how you like them.

-Let's start by listing all the jobs this handy gadget can do.
+Let's start by listing all the things this handy sewing gadget can do:

 - Seam ripper.

 This 4 in 1 tool is made of smooth wood it's simple and beautiful.

 The Alex Anderson 4 in 1 tool